Best Tirzepatide Without Membership Fee: 7 Options Compared

 - Provider-stated: The information comes from indexed provider content but we haven't independently verified every detail of the checkout experience

 When in doubt, we err on the side of caution and label it provider-stated.
-We update and re-verify pricing monthly.
+Embody and MEDVi data was re-verified June 2026; Yucca, SkinnyRX, TrimRX, Henry Meds, and LillyDirect pricing was last reviewed March 2026.
+We update and re-verify monthly.

 What We Did NOT Do